-CNCnetPDM enables to acquire machine, process, quality, event and alarm data from a wide range of Siemens Sinumerik controllers and integrate the data seamlessly with your business information systems.
+CNCnetPDM enables to acquire machine, process, quality, event and alarm data from machines equipped with Siemens Sinumerik controllers and integrate it seamlessly with your business information systems.
 It also allows to write and change parameters on these devices.

 The OPC Data Access interface allows reading, writing and monitoring of variables.
 The OPC DA client explicitly defines the variables (OPC items) it wants to read, write or monitor from the server.
 The OPC client makes this definition by establishing a connection to the OPC server first where it creates an OPCServer object, followed by creating an OPCGroup in which it can group items with identical settings such as update time in the second step and then by inserting items into the group in the third step.
 Figure 1 shows the different objects the OPC client creates in the server.
 These items can then be read or written by the client.